 - Medisoft is mandatory for any situation with injection request but as per departmental protocol instruction need to be written in the notes as in number of injection and site.
 If in a rare virtual clinic notes were not available that needs to be noted in Medisoft otherwise all decisions to inject need to be clearly written in the notes.

 - Please ask patients about new cardiovascular events when listing for injections, this should be done for all face to face consultations as well as nurses need to document that in the virtual clinic and assessor needs to check that, as on two occasions patients were booked for injections with history of cardiovascular event in the preceding 4 weeks.

-This can help (Oraya).
-It reduces the need for injections, but they are still needed, and may be available in Birmingham 2014.
+This treatment is being researched, (Oraya).
+It reduces the need for injections a little, but they are still needed.
 There is a 3% incidence of diabetic retinopathy.
 It will make diabetic retinopathy much worse and should not be used if diabetic retinopathy is present, or if the diabetes is badly controlled.

 - confirm with FFA